Refractor Telescope Vs Reflecting Telescope

 Frequently Asked Questions (FAQ)

 • Q: How often do I need to collimate my reflector?
 A: The frequency of collimation depends on various factors, including the telescope's quality and how often it's used.
-However, many amateur astronomers find that collimation is necessary every few months, or even less often, if they're using a quality telescope.
+Even so, many amateur astronomers find that collimation is necessary every few months, or even less often, if they're using a quality telescope.

 Conclusion: Making the Right Choice